aspirin (rectal) (cont.)

 This medication comes with patient instructions for using the rectal suppository.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

-Do not take rectal aspirin by mouth.
+Do not take an aspirin rectal suppository by mouth.
 It is for use only in your rectum.

 Remove the outer wrapper from the suppository before inserting it.
 Avoid handling the suppository too long or it will melt in your hands.

-For best results from the suppository, lie down after inserting it and hold in the suppository for a few minutes.
+For best results, stay lying down after inserting the suppository and hold it in your rectum for a few minutes.
 The suppository will melt quickly once inserted and you should feel little or no discomfort while holding it in.
-Avoid using the bathroom just after you have inserted the suppository.
+Avoid using the bathroom for at least an hour after using the suppository.

 Call your doctor if you still have a sore throat after 2 days of using rectal aspirin, if you still have a fever after 3 days, or if you still have pain after 10 days of treatment (5 days for a child).
 Tell your doctor at any time if you have new or worsening symptoms.